ThaddeusAid/DitherStop/README.md

 Author: Thaddeus Aid <thaddeus.aid@gmail.com>

+## Secrets.java
+You will see mention of com.ditherstop.app.Secrets.java this is a class that will hold the passwords and connection information to attach to Google App engine and the MySql db etc. it will be a public class with a series of final Strings for use in the rest of the program.

 ## Project Setup
 Install [Apache Maven][1] and [Karma][2] if you haven't.
 See the links for install instructions.
 Update the `angular-seed` submodule with the